 Regardless, we’re taken on a humdinger of a ride — one we can’t ever pull our eyes away from, no matter how frightening the story becomes.
 This is thanks in large part to the consistently striking beauty of Laughton’s visuals, but also due to how Laughton deftly infuses this most tragic of tales (about murder, theft, deceit, and child abuse!) with plenty of alleviating dark humor.
 He does this by turning Mitchum’s psychopathic preacher into a “classic deceitful fairy-tale villain”, one who supplies unexpected “slapstick humor” and thus provides the film with its “necessary moments of relief”.
 Yet for all his cartoonish qualities, Mitchum remains a serious presence to be reckoned with throughout — a truly crazy “messenger of God” who will do anything, absolutely anything, to get that $10,000.
 Watch and be afraid.

 Redeeming Qualities and Moments:

-- Boris Karloff as The Monster (nominated by Peary as one of the Best Actors of the Year in Alternate Oscars)
+- Robert Mitchum as Harry Powell (nominated by Peary as Best Actor of the Year in his Alternate Oscars)

 (Listed in 1001 Movies You Must See Before You Die)